ReneOlsthoorn/Ground/README.md

 		return l.start + u * d;
 	}
 ```
 I will not conform with this kind of code.
-This function is only 4 lines and already unreadable.
+The function is only 4 lines and already unreadable.

 ### The annoyances of Visual Studio C
 On Windows, many programmers use the 50 year old language C as their low-level programming language.
 Understandably so.